Clinical Pharmacist

 Person Specification

-• Disclosure and Barring Service Check: This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service (formerly known as CRB) to check for any previous criminal convictions.
+Disclosure and Barring Service Check: This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service to check for any previous criminal convictions.

 Clinical Pharmacist employer: K&W Healthcare Ltd

 K&W Healthcare is an exceptional employer, offering a dynamic work environment that fosters collaboration and professional growth within the primary care sector.
-With a strong focus on enhancing patient outcomes and providing high-quality clinical services, employees benefit from ongoing training, support from a multidisciplinary team, and the opportunity to make a meaningful impact in the community.
-The organisation's commitment to innovation and development ensures that staff are well-equipped to thrive in their roles while enjoying a fulfilling career in healthcare.
+With a strong focus on enhancing patient outcomes and a commitment to continuous development, employees benefit from a supportive culture that encourages innovation and teamwork.
+Located in a rapidly evolving healthcare landscape, this role provides the opportunity to make a meaningful impact while enjoying a flexible and engaging workplace.

 K